izaakrogan/grid-system/README.md

 If you want to give it a whirl, grid elements are given a class starting with 'grid'

-You might want to stick those elements in the grid-container, with your html might looking something like this:
+You might want to stick those elements in the grid-container, with your html looking something like this:

 ```
 <div class="grid-container">